Personal finance

 Whether you're a budgeting newbie or very experienced, get started with our Budget Planner and dive into the Starling app to discover our simple money management tools for budgeting.

-* Interest on balances in a Starling personal or joint account up to £5000 (not in a Fixed Saver) is calculated daily and paid monthly.
+* Rates correct as of 1st November 2024.
+18+, UK Residents.
+Minimum deposit of £2,000.
+Starling personal current account required.
 AER stands for Annual Equivalent Rate and shows what the interest rate would be if interest were paid and compounded once each year.
 Gross is the contractual rate of interest payable before the deduction of income tax at the rate specified by law.
-Rates correct as of 6 November 2023.